nepalez/pg_trunk/README.md

 [![Gem Version][gem-badger]][gem]
 [![Build Status][build-badger]][build]

-PGExtra adds methods to `ActiveRecord::Migration` to create and manage various PostgreSQL objects (like views, functions, triggers, statistics, types etc.) in Rails.
+PGTrunk adds methods to `ActiveRecord::Migration` to create and manage various PostgreSQL objects (like views, functions, triggers, statistics, types etc.) in Rails.

-This gem is greatly influenced by the [Scenic] and [F(x)] projects but takes some steps further.
+This gem is greatly influenced by the [Scenic], [F(x)] and [ActiveRecord::PostgtresEnum] projects but takes some steps further.

 In addition to support of different objects, we are solving a problem of interdependency between them.